GMrrc/DiscordBot-Moderation/readme.md

 ### Author's Note

 The development and maintenance of this bot have been carried out by Aorou.
-For inquiries or further information, please contact Aorou via [contact@aorou.com](mailto:guillaume.marrec.frey@proton.me).
+For inquiries or further information, please contact Aorou via [guillaume.marrec.frey@proton.me](mailto:guillaume.marrec.frey@proton.me).

 Feel free to explore, contribute, and tailor the bot to your requirements!
 For any issues or suggestions, kindly open an issue on the GitHub repository.